FDA approved for more than 25 years

 This is something you’ll want to talk about with your healthcare provider, particularly if you have low testosterone and use medication to treat it.

 So, what can you do about DHT hair loss?
-Since DHT is the main hormone responsible for hair loss in men, the most effective way to slow down and prevent hair loss is to block DHT.
+Because DHT is the main hormone responsible for hair loss in men, the most effective way to slow down and prevent hair loss is to block DHT.

 Finasteride